Frontend vs Backend Development: What Is the Difference?

 Skills required to be a Backend developer

 The backend usually consists of a server, an application, and a database.
 For these three components to communicate effectively, backend developers use server-side languages such as Java, PHP, Ruby, Python for building server-side applications.
 In addition to this, they use MySQL or Oracle database management systems to maintain and update user data.
 Hence, it is imperative that backend developers have complete knowledge of a backend framework that can easily be integrated into the frontend.
 Rails is such a framework written on Ruby, thus Ruby on Rails is a popular technology for building web applications in a dynamic environment.
+That is why Ruby on Rails development teams are in great demand all over the world.

 The presence of absence of the backend is what determines if a site is static or dynamic.
 For instance, if you simply want to build a portfolio for a restaurant, a business, or yourself, you simply want to display specific information in an easy-to-consume manner.
 This is an example of a static website.
 On the other hand, if you want your website to communicate with users and deliver information or services, such as booking air tickets or looking for hotels in nearby places, you need to build a dynamic website.